aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/config/_index.md

 ```

-Sets the cache directory for pictures.(this will take affect when GridJsWorkbook.CacheImp is null) the default path will be "\_piccache" inside the FileCacheDirectory.
+Sets the cache directory for pictures.(this takes effect when GridJsWorkbook.CacheImp is null) the default path will be "\_piccache" inside the FileCacheDirectory.

 **Parameters:**
 | Parameter | Type | Description |